Mandarinfish1/Express-Note-Taker/README.md

 ## Description

-- To create a Note Taker that can be used to write and save notes using Express.js "^4.16.4"
+- To create an Express Note Taker that can be used to write and save notes using Express.js "^4.16.4"

 ## Table of Contents